richmahn/en_tn/2pe/front/intro.md

 #### What does it mean that God inspired Scripture? ####

-The doctrine of Scripture is a very important one.
-2 Peter helps readers to understand that while each writer of Scripture has his own distinct way of writing, God is the true author of Scripture (1:20-21).
+The doctrine of scripture is a very important one.
+2 Peter helps readers to understand that while each writer of scripture has his own distinct way of writing, God is the true author of scripture (1:20-21).

 ## Part 3: Important Translation Issues ##